Josh Duggar released from jail after being charged with possessing child porn

 FAYETTEVILLE, Ark.
-(KNWA/KFTA) — Josh Duggar was released from the Washington County Detention Center at 1:35 p.m. on Thursday, May 6, according to the Washington County Detention Center booking site.
+(KNWA/KFTA) — Josh Duggar was released from the Washington County Detention Center in Fayetteville, Arkansas at 1:35 p.m. on Thursday, according to the detention center booking site.

 Duggar was granted release in a Zoom detention hearing on Wednesday.